 There are many ways a person with dementia can be helped to cope with their symptoms and improve their quality of life.
 In some cases, it may be possible to slow the progression of dementia, although there is no cure.

 The most important thing is general care and support.

 To a person with dementia, the world is a confusing and sometimes hostile place.
-So it is a great help to have people around them to help them understand what is going on, to take their time, and to offer emotional and physical support.
+So it is a great help to have people around them to who take the time to help them understand what is going on and to offer emotional and physical support.

 Cognitive stimulation and reality orientation therapy

 These therapies involve activities designed to stimulate the person's mind and remind them of who they are, where they are and what they are doing.
 These can be done by anybody.